KennyMacCormik/HerdMaster/pkg/log/README.md

 func GetLogger() (*slog.Logger, error)
 ```

 Returns the current logger instance.
 If the logger is uninitialized, it creates one with the default settings.
+It is guaranteed to be safe to ignore error returned by GetLogger.

 #### `ConfigureLogger(options ...LoggerOption) (*slog.Logger, error)`